no one deals like we do!

 Families gather on balconies and sit on the steps outside their homes to watch the action.
 Vendors sell enchiladas, tacos and other snacks, as well as dulces (sweets).

 On your next visit to Acapulco, by all means enjoy its amenities.
 Parasail above the resort-lined beaches.
 Sip on a margarita at a waterside café and watch the sun sink like a big tortilla into the bay.
 Dance until dawn in the discos.
 But don't forget the other Acapulco.
-Like a diamond, Acapulco's brilliance is created by its many facets.
+Like a diamond, the brilliance of Acapulco is created by its many facets.

 TRAVEL INFORMATION